 However, the great thing about planning an ice fishing trip to Sunset Country is that you can book a trip with one of the many outfitters across the region who have intimate knowledge of the waters that they fish so they will have a good idea of areas to avoid, portage trails to get into some of the best back lakes and they will know when to say enough is enough on the ice.

-For those of you who like to ice fish, the good news is as I write this in March, we still have a lot of snow and ice.
-At this point I think the ice fishing season is going to run right into the April and possibly the closure of the walleye season on April 15, so there is still time left to plan a trip and make a run to Sunset Country to have some end-of-winter fun.
+For those of you who like to ice fish, the good news is, normally in March we still have a lot of snow and ice.
+Some years, the ice fishing season runs right into April and possibly the closure of the walleye season on April 15, so there is still time left to plan a trip and make a run to Sunset Country to have some end-of-winter fun.

 It’s a great time of year to catch big walleye and I know I have said it before but probably eight of the ten largest pike I have ever had my hands on were all caught during this late-ice period.
 Using a large dead cisco or sucker minnow on a quick-strike rig beneath a tip-up is the top presentation.